-Apply for your free orchard tree or hedgerow pack!
+Prepare for and plant your free orchard tree or hedgerow pack!

-- Read our application guidance to help you plan your project.
-You might also find the Learning Through Landscapes guide to planting a school orchard helpful.
+- You might also find the Learning Through Landscapes guide to planting a school orchard helpful.

 - Read our Orchards for Schools tree care pledge – our shared commitment to plan, grow and care for the trees we plant together.